-Energy audits are highly useful tools that help determine whether your compressed air system is as efficient as possible.
-With energy expenses making up the largest share of a compressed air system’s costs, such an audit may save companies a lot of money.
+Energy audits of your compressor room are highly useful tools that help determine whether your existing air system is as efficient as possible.
+With energy costs making up the largest share of a compressed air system’s costs, such a compressed audit may save companies a lot of money.

 Regardless of which type of analysis you choose, there are some things you can do to make sure that your compressed air system is as efficient as possible, even before an energy audit or assessment is done.